 In the current stage of capitalist production, the control over labor processes becomes increasingly subtle and diffuse.
-The advancement of information and communication technologies and international rules that standardize the production processes allows the labor control focuses more on delivering results than in the production line.
-Also, the widespread use of technologies based on the internet creates the possibility to the control forms occur in places/spaces increasingly distant from where the industrial activities take place.
-The analyses about the massive cooperation processes were carried out in this context.
+The advancement of information and communication technologies and international rules that standardize the production processes allows the labor control to focus more on delivering results than in the production line.
+Also, the widespread use of technologies based on the internet creates the possibility that the control forms occur in places/spaces increasingly distant from where the industrial activities occur.
+Antunes (2000) and Mészáros (2011) highlight that the productive capitalist system has its tendency to expand.
+This expansion happens through different simultaneous processes involving different categories studied by Marx (1996) and several contemporary researchers (Franco and Ferraz, 2019; André, Silva and Nascimento, 2019; Vianna, Moura and Calderari, 2018).
+Following an expanded sense, capitalist expansion goes beyond the cognitive and explanatory limits of critical theoretical developments.
+However, it repeatedly tends to remove the meaning of work, to establish new forms of control through technological and managerial innovations, finally, to find new ways of exploiting the workforce (Franco and Ferraz, 2019).

+In the current stage, we are experiencing a time when the application of technologies changes the way workers relate to employers.
+In this sense, at the same time that this relationship is increasingly individualized, reaching the personal level, it also becomes increasingly undifferentiated, addressing the work performed precisely as a massive workforce.
+It is already common to address the term “uberization” to address these new work models in many studies.
+However, the Android development goes beyond and within this context were analyzed the massive cooperation processes.

 Cooperation as a fundamental characteristic of capitalist labor

-In general, any kind of activity with a specific purpose (for example, reproduce material conditions of existence) in which more than one person is involved in the process, already constitutes the necessary minimum conditions for cooperation manifests itself specifically.
+In general, any kind of activity with a specific purpose (for example, reproduce material conditions of existence) in which more than one person is involved in the process already constitutes the necessary minimum conditions for cooperation manifests itself specifically.
 Therefore, "in the same way as the human subject does not live in isolation [but in social groups] and in so far as an activity cannot be accomplished by a single subject [the subjects may cooperate]" (Faria 2009, 63).

-The cooperation also implies a division of labor, including simpler and more complex ways.
-So, cooperation is a natural characteristic of human action to produce collectively their material conditions of existence.
-In this way, cooperation is an element that forms and, at the same time, is a result of each historical period with your respective mode of production.
-Marx (1996, 451) states that "the cooperation remains the basic shape of the capitalist mode of production, although your simple figure appears as particular alongside their more developed forms.
+The cooperation also implies a division of labor, including more superficial and more complex ways.
+So, cooperation is a natural characteristic of a collectively human action to produce their material conditions of existence.
+In this way, cooperation is an element that forms and, at the same time, is each historical period result with the respective mode of production.
+Thereby, Marx (1996, 451) states that "the cooperation remains the basic shape of the capitalist mode of production, although your simple figure appears as particular alongside their more advanced forms.

-The capitalist mode of production is specifically, as defined by Marx (1996, 439):
+The capitalist mode of production is specifically, as defined by Marx:

 “[The moment that] the activity of a larger number of workers, at the same time, in the same place (or, if you want, in the same work field), for produce the same kind of goods, under the command of the same capitalist, is historically and conceptually the starting point of capitalist production”.
+Marx (1996, p.
+439).